TheProjectAurora/helm-data-tool/README.md

 ```

 ## Overall usage:
-You can use tool by just install helm and go on.
-But in kubernetes system where chart museum/etc is in use you can push chart to there.
-After that you have tool available everywhere where you have that repo added to helm.
+You can use tool by just install helm and go on with cloned helm-yaml-tool repo as in examples.
+But in kubernetes system where chartmuseum/etc is in use you can push chart to there.
+After that you have tool available everywhere where you have that chart repo added to helm.
 That is handy becouse you not need to install/bring tool it self to place where to use it.